Skip to main content

 • Use a large flat surface.
 The floor will work well, or a table - just be ready to catch the rover if it gets too close to the edge!

-• Plug the battery into the Bit Board, wait three seconds, and your rover should move.
+• Plug the battery pack into the Bit Board, wait three seconds, and your rover should move.

 • If your rover moved properly (forward, turn right, backward, turn left, stop) then all is well and you're ready to extend your Rover by adding accessories, remote control, and other capabilities.